DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

    - Level 3: Includes tamper-resistance, identity-based authentication, and sepereation between interfaces
    - Level 4: Adds protections against environmental attacks and more stringent physical security requirements.
 Requires the ability to be tamper-active, erasing the content of the device if it detects various forms of environmental attack.
 - **Cyprtographic Modules**: Can store secrets such as password, symmetric and assymetric keys, HSM backed keys, textual data and even X.509 certificates
-   - Hardware: e.g SafeNet Luna HSM (Thales), Gemalto SafeNet HSM (Thales), nShield HSM (Entrust), Ultimaco CryptoServer HSM
+   - 🍍Hardware: e.g SafeNet Luna HSM (Thales), Gemalto SafeNet HSM (Thales), nShield HSM (Entrust), Ultimaco CryptoServer HSM
-   - Software: OpenSSL FIPS Object Module, Microsoft Windows Crypto Modules, Bouncy Castle FIPS Modules
+   - 🍍Software: OpenSSL FIPS Object Module, Microsoft Windows Crypto Modules, Bouncy Castle FIPS Modules
-   - Cloud: Microsoft Azure Key Vault, Amazon Key Management Service (KMS), Google cloud Key Managment Service (KMS)
+   - 🍍Cloud: Microsoft Azure Key Vault, Amazon Key Management Service (KMS), Google cloud Key Managment Service (KMS)
 - **Level of Protection:** dictates that encryption keys must be secured at the same level of control or higher as the data they protect.
 Sensitivity of the data dictates this level of protection as defined in the org security policies.
 - **Key Recovery:** Circumstances where you need to recover a key for a particular user, without that users cooperation such as termination or key loss.
 - **Key Escrow:** Copies of keys are held by a trusted 3rd party in a secure environment.
 Comes up in conversations around disasater recovery, business continuity, law enforcement access, regulatory compliance etc